-The table below summarizes the command packets sent to the receiver.
+Table A-11 summarizes the command packets sent to the receiver.
 The table includes the input Packet ID, a short description of each packet, and the associated response packet.
 In some cases, the response packets depend on user-selected options.
-These selections are covered in the packet descriptions in Section A-18.
+These selections are covered in the packet descriptions beginning on page A-18.